 - Giving away personal treasures (which could be a sign your child is considering suicide).

-- If I suspect my son or daughter is LGBTQ, should I discuss it with him or her?
+- If I suspect my son or daughter is LGBTQ, should I discuss it with them?

 - Can my child’s depression or anxiety be treated with medicine alone?

-- What should I do if I support my son or daughter but my spouse does not?
+- What should I do if I support my child’s choice but my spouse does not?

 - What are the signs that a teen is considering suicide?